MMN20/my-ecommerce-user-flutter-php/README.md

 # MyEcommerce_user

-#### This app is part 1/3, it is meant for the user, There are also the [Delivery](https://github.com/MMN20/my-ecommerce-delivery-flutter-php) and the [Admin](https://github.com/MMN20/my-ecommerce-admin-flutter-php) apps in my Github account repositories
+#### This app is part 1/4, it is meant for the user, There are also the [Delivery](https://github.com/MMN20/my-ecommerce-delivery-flutter-php), [Admin](https://github.com/MMN20/my-ecommerce-admin-flutter-php) and [backend (PHP)](https://github.com/MMN20/my-ecommerce-backend-php) parts in my Github account repositories

 #### You must host the backend part (in PHP) and then link the API to this app by adding the link in the "lib/api_links.dart" file in this project.